bhklab/agony/README.md

 ### Usage

-agon bindings are available in the `agony` module.
+agony bindings are available in the `agony` module.

 I've setup two tasks to showcase this